Traditional Friday Dish

 • Vegetable timing: Add softer vegetables (zucchini) toward the end of cooking to keep them from becoming mushy.

 • Butter is essential: It keeps grains separate and adds richness.
-Never skip this step for authentic flavor.
+Never skip this step for authentic flavor and texture.

 • Customize your vegetables: Use whatever seasonal vegetables you have.
 The key is variety in color, texture, and flavor.